elehtine/grey/README.md

 ## Structure

+Program has following structure:
-Folder `reversi` contains game which is independent of user interface.
-Folder `ui` contains user interface for game.
-Game can be played via command line input.
-Bots can also be chosen to play a game.
+- Folder `reversi` contains game which is independent of user interface.
+- Folder `ui` contains command line interface for reversi.